Klimpen/tis-100/readme.md

 ### 0111 DOWN

-The fourth inter-core register. `DOWN` represents communication with the core below.
+The fourth inter-core bus. `DOWN` represents communication with the core below.
 If this core is the bottommost core on the grid, it wraps to the topmost core on the grid in the same column.

 Communication is half duplex, and for a single value.